Reference: Transforming Kernels

 a LoopKernel with the inames added to the instructions matched by insn_match.

-New in version 2016.3.
+Added in version 2016.3.

-loopy.map_domain(kernel, transform_map)[source]#
+loopy.map_domain(kernel, transform_map)[source]

 Transform an iname domain by applying a mapping from existing inames to new inames.